Home » The Philippines » How to obtain the SIRV investor visa in the Philippines?

 1. Publicly listed companies: One way to ensure that your investment in the Philippines satisfies SIRV requirements is by purchasing stocks listed on the stock exchange with an annotation of a lien on Stock Certificates.
 This ensures a more structured and officially recognized form of investment.

-2. Investment priorities plan firms: The Philippine government frequently identifies certain industries as priorities for investment and expansion.
+2. Investment priorities plan firms: The Philippine government frequently identifies specific industries as priorities for investment and expansion.
 These are listed under the Board of Investment’s Investment Priorities Plan (IPP).
 Investing in these businesses offers the dual benefit of meeting the SIRV requirements while tapping into the Philippine economy’s most promising and often fast-growing sectors.

 3. Manufacturing and service industries: These sectors remain the backbone of any economy, and the Philippines is no exception.
 Thus, investing in corporations dealing with manufacturing and services can be a sound strategy for SIRV applicants.

-Excluded investments
+Excluded investments for the Philippine SIRV

 However, certain investment restrictions apply to the investor visa in the Philippines.
 If you own shares in corporations engaged in wholesale trading, you are excluded from applying for an investment visa in the Philippines.
 This prohibition is in place to preserve local economic interests and specific domestic business sectors.